eslint/eslint.org/src/content/drafts/redesigning-eslint.md

 ![An example of the Space Grotesk font](/assets/images/blog/2022/space-grotesk.png)

-Space Grotesk works hand-in-hand with it’s origin sister font, Space Mono.
-It was developed for editorial use in headline and display typography, the letterforms infuse a geometric foundation and grotesque details with qualities often found in headline typefaces of the 1960s, many of which have since been co-opted by science fiction films, television, and literature.
+Space Grotesk works hand-in-hand with its origin sister font, Space Mono.
+It was developed for editorial use in headline and display typography; the letterforms infuse a geometric foundation and grotesque details with qualities often found in headline typefaces of the 1960s, many of which have since been co-opted by science fiction films, television, and literature.

 ![An example of the Space Mono font](/assets/images/blog/2022/spacemono-satellites.gif)